KlaudiaSzala/eggshell-spots/README.md

 These scripts require installation of ImageJ 1.54g (Schneider et al. 2012) with MICA Toolbox plugin (Troscianko & Stevens 2015, http://www.empiricalimaging.com/).
 To use the scripts directly from ImageJ, you should place them in ImageJ/plugins/spots folder.
-Then you can access them through plugins -> spots in the menu bar.
+Then you can access them through plugins -> spots_v2 in the menu bar.

 DESCRIPTION ====================================================================